opensearch-project/project-website/_posts/2025-04-21-OpenSearch-Becnhmark--An-Update.md

 ### How to use OpenSearch Benchmark

-The easiest way to get started with OSB is to begin with the [Quick Start](https://docs.opensearch.org/docs/latest/benchmark/quickstart/) guide.
-Although the reference sections are currently yet being enhanced, the [User's Guide](https://docs.opensearch.org/docs/latest/benchmark/user-guide/index/) is currently under development, but still a useful reference to get started.
+The easiest way to get started with OpenSearch Benchmark is to follow the [quickstart](https://docs.opensearch.org/docs/latest/benchmark/quickstart/) guide.
+If you want to dive deeper, see the OpenSearch Benchmark [user guide](https://docs.opensearch.org/docs/latest/benchmark/user-guide/index/) and [reference](https://docs.opensearch.org/docs/latest/benchmark/reference/index/) sections.

+If you would like to suggest feedback and enhancements to the Benchmark documentation, [submit an issue](https://github.com/opensearch-project/documentation-website/).

 ### Upcoming enhancements and features